YonatanKoral/ledscape/README.md

 1. Clone the LEDscape repository to your local machine in a directory called "LEDscape" under whatever directory you started in.
 3. Make the install script executable.
 2. Build the LEDscape software from the sources.
 This takes a couple of minutes and you will see lots of scrolling.
 3. Copy the new flatened device tree files to your `/boot` directory.
 These files enable the PRU subsystem and disables the HDMI on the BeagleBone Black (BeagleBone Green does not have HDMI).
-Note that the old files are backed up with the extention `preledscape_bk`.
+Note that the old files are backed up with the extension `preledscape_bk`.
 4. Installs the `uio_pruss` kernel module to let LEDscape talk to the PRU subsystem.
 5. Reboots the machine.